iamc/OMD-hands-on/OMD-tutorial-en.rst

 The first part of every field is the hostname and the second the check_mk host *tag*, ``compute`` in this case (see http://mathias-kettner.com/checkmk_hosttags.html).
-The last `comma (,)` is superfluous, but makes the scripting easier.
+The last comma (,)  is superfluous, but python allows it and makes the scripting much easier.
 This is the only part we would have to script in order to include our 10's or 100's of nodes in a general case.

 **Ignored Services**